 Teachers and other identified support staff will have the time, resources, and strategies to develop their individual professional practice and team development as it relates to the needs of their students.
 Professional development will continue for activities such as the implementation of the Response to Intervention (RTI) or Multi-Tiered Systems and Supports (MTSS) models in order to regularly assess the available data, determine areas of need, develop instructional best practices, and provide strategic interventions to meet the needs of all students.
-With the likelihood of distance learning for the 20-21 school year, opportunities for professional development in relation to technology platforms will be necessary.
+With the school closures for the majority if the 2020-2021 school year, training around trauma informed practices and culturally relevant teaching may be necessary.